 Honors students have special advisors to help them plan individualized programs of study, and they receive priority at preregistration.
 Honors courses are normally limited to 22 students.
 Honors students are eligible to live in McClintock Hall, the Scholars' Residence and home of the University Honors College.
-They have access to all the college's facilities, lounges, computer rooms, and study areas and enjoy extended loan periods at the library.
+No matter where they live, honors students have access to all the college's facilities, lounges, computer rooms, and study areas and enjoy extended loan periods at the library.

 Students can receive transcript recognition for lower-division honors studies.
-Students who meet all upper-division requirements of both their disciplinary college and the University Honors College receive transcript recognition of that accomplishment as well as special acknowledgment in the graduation ceremonies and collegiate honors convocations.
+Students who meet all upperdivision requirements of both their disciplinary college and the University Honors College receive transcript recognition of that accomplishment as well as special acknowledgment in the graduation ceremonies and collegiate honors convocations.